Tombbbb/Wind-Farm/README.md

 # Wind-Farm.
-Project Report can be seen in "Project Report.pdf"
+See Project Report for full details

 Constants:
 DIR_DIVISIONS = 18